 - PTT Faculty also participate in the Biosciences and Human Toxicology interdisciplinary doctoral degree programs

-- Faculty in the PTT division have a diverse and extensive range of funding sources that include but is not limited to the National Institutes for Health (NIH), the National Science Foundation (NSF), the Food and Drug Administration (FDA), the National Institute for Pharmaceutical Education and Technology (NIPTE), Medicine for Malaria Venture, Pharmaceutical Industry and Foundations such as the American Cancer Society (ACS) and the PhRMA foundation amongst others.
+- Faculty in the PTT division have a diverse and extensive range of funding sources that includes but is not limited to the National Institutes for Health (NIH), the National Science Foundation (NSF), the Food and Drug Administration (FDA), the National Institute for Pharmaceutical Education and Technology (NIPTE), Medicine for Malaria Venture, Pharmaceutical Industry and Foundations such as the American Cancer Society (ACS) and the PhRMA foundation among others.

 - Doctoral students from the PTT division’s programs are typically placed in their first permanent positions immediately following the conferral of their degrees.
 These jobs include positions in government, industry and academia.

-- The PTT division has a robust and vibrant alumni/former faculty base, including several graduates who hold senior positions in the pharmaceutical industry, that is actively engaged in the academic activities of the PTT division and that generously contribute to the division with both time and resources.
+- The PTT division has a robust and vibrant alumni/former faculty base, including several graduates who hold senior positions in the pharmaceutical industry, that are actively engaged in the academic activities of the PTT division and that generously contribute to the division with both time and resources.
 Alumni of the PTT division have created and supported graduate student fellowships that include but are not limited to the Terrence and Donna Dahl Pharmaceutics Fellowship, and the Guillory-Matheson-Flanagan-Wurster Graduate Student Fellowship.

 - PTT faculty regularly publish high quality manuscripts in well regarded pharmacy and pharmaceutical sciences journals.

-- PTT faculty participate in leadership roles in national scientific committees such as but not limited to the American Association for Pharmaceutical Scientists (AAPS), U.S. Pharmacopeial Convention (USP) and National Association for Boards of Pharmacy (NABP).
+- PTT faculty participate in leadership roles in national scientific committees such as, but not limited to, the American Association for Pharmaceutical Scientists (AAPS), U.S. Pharmacopeial Convention (USP) and National Association for Boards of Pharmacy (NABP).
 Many PTT faculty participate on a long-term basis on NIH grant review panels.

 - PTT faculty participate in pharmaceutical science journals as editors in chief, guest editors or as members of the editorial boards.
-For example, Lee Kirsch is currently Editor in Chief for AAPS PharmSciTech.